 What Do the Others in Their Practice or Group Think?

 A lot of providers work in a practice or group with an on-call schedule.
-Just because one doctor in the practice is VBAC supportive does not mean that all of them will be.
+Just because there is one VBAC friendly doctor in the practice, that does not mean the entire practice is supportive.

-Find out if the provider you see will be the one at your birth, if they have any time off scheduled for around your due date, and what the policies and the standard or care for the other providers they work with are.
-Knowing what the standard of care is for the entire group may make you want to seek other providers if it is not in line with what YOUR provider does.
+Find out if the provider you see will be the one at your birth, if they have any time off scheduled around your due date, and the policies and standards of care for the other providers they work with.

-Lastly, If you even find yourself in a position where you are faced with a birth space or birth provider who is clearly unsupportive, you ALWAYS have the right to seek new care, even in the middle of your labor!
+If you ever find yourself in a position where you are faced with a birth space or birth provider who is unsupportive, you ALWAYS have the right to seek new care, even in the middle of your labor!

-Beyond all of this, you should definitely consider hiring a doula to support you if things get tricky (and for lots of other reasons, too!).
-Dr. John Kennell, who co-authored one of the first studies on continuous labor support said in reference to continuous doula support:
+Beyond all of this, you should consider hiring a doula to support you if things get tricky (and for many other benefits of having a doula, too!).
+Dr. John Kennell, who co-authored one of the first studies on continuous labor support, said about continued doula support:

 “If anyone said that a new drug or electronic device could reduce problems associated with fetal distress and labor progress to a third, or even that it would shorten labor by half and facilitate mother-baby interaction after the birth, there would be a stampede to make sure this new drug or equipment was available in every maternity unit in the country, whatever the cost involved.”

 Have other suggestions on what to look for in a provider?
-Comment below or contact us here.
+Comment below.